cstohlmann/oea-graph-api/readme.md

 </p>

 ## Problem Statement
+As an online eductor, one of the most difficult things to see is whether students are actually participating, asking questions, or using their resources.

+With Teams, you can build intuition during online sessions/lectures, but understanding which students are contributing the most/least is crucial to making sure students are truly learning.
+With Microsoft 365, if you assign longterm projects, you may want to see if students are using the M365 resources to complete the project (e.g. Word, PowerPoint, Excel).

+Pulling data using this Graph API module provides solutions to these scenarios, as well as many more instances to extract a wide variety of activities that students engage in, while online.
 ## Module Impact
 This OEA module will leverage the Azure Synapse environment to aid education systems in bringing this data to their own Azure data lake for analysis.
 This includes a pipeline for extracting digital activity from Microsoft 365 and Microsoft Teams, providing a more detailed and accurate representation of students' online activities.
 The example within this module would be used by school administrators and teachers to show: